-Net position of the Authority is classified into two components.
+Net position of the Authority is classified into three components.
 Net investment in capital assets consist of capital assets net of accumulated depreciation and reduced by the current balances of any outstanding borrowings used to finance the purchase or construction of those assets.
-Unrestricted net position is the remaining net amount of assets and deferred outflow of resources that does not meet the definition of net investment in capital assets.
+Restricted net position is noncapital assets reduced by liabilities related to those assets that must be used for a particular purpose, as specified by creditors, grantors, or contributors external to the Authority.
+Unrestricted net position is the remaining net amount of assets, deferred outflow of resources, and liabilities that do not meet the definition of net investment in capital assets or restricted net position.